Back to search result

 - Additional uses: Pàng dà hǎi can also be prepared as a wash for poor eruption in measles.

-Dosage & Method: Oral: 2–4 pieces; it may be either steeped as a tea or used in decoctions.
+Dosage and method: Oral: 2–4 pieces; it may be either steeped as a tea or used in decoctions.